 Andrew began his investment career as a buy-side equity analyst covering multiple broad industry groups, including transportation, financial services, and capital equipment.
 As an analyst, he worked at four firms for 11 years including PNC Bank and Howard Hughes Medical Institute.
 Andrew then spent 19 years on the sell-side in institutional equity sales at Oppenheimer & Co. advising large mutual funds, banks and other money managers.
 While at Oppenheimer, Andrew worked in both Los Angeles and New York City.

-In his free time, Andrew is a passionate chef and has taken on the challenge of working in the kitchens of some exceptional restaurants across the country.
+In his free time, Andrew is a passionate cook and has taken on the challenge of working in the kitchens of some exceptional restaurants across the country.

 He holds a BS in Finance from The Pennsylvania State University.

 Amy leads Terra Alpha’s advocacy efforts to promote the use of Environmental Productivity in investment and business decisions - through engaging with business leaders, other investment professionals, and regulators; communicating our research through reports, presentations, and media; and partnering with like-minded institutions and experts.
 She is lead author of Terra Alpha's report on soil.
 She also oversees our proxy voting.

 Amy spent ten years with Capital Group Companies.
 As one of the global economists, she focused on OECD economies, portfolio asset allocation, and industry-specific macro research in the investment group.
 She later took on environmental, social, and governance research and engagement for Capital International's institutional business as the initial ESG/SRI investment specialist, overseeing $15 billion in assets with an SRI/ESG mandate.
 She joined the firm as part of The Associates Program, a select, in-house MBA-equivalent rotational program.
 Prior to Capital, she was at the US Department of State.

 Just before joining Terra Alpha in May, 2015, Amy was the director of strategic development for a global non-profit and social impact business, Coexist, and then served on the board.
 She is a founder of the Build Israel Palestine coalition and its initial grey-water recycling project.
-She is a current member of WISE (Women for a Sustainable Economy), and is also a member of the US SIF Advisory Committee for the 2016 report on US Sustainable, Responsible, and Impact Investing Trends.
+She is a current member of WISE (Women for a Sustainable Economy), and is also a member of the US SIF Advisory Committee for the semi-annual report on US Sustainable, Responsible, and Impact Investing Trends.